rpsychologist/powerlmm/cran-comments.md

 0 errors | 0 warnings | 1 note

 * This is a new release.
-* "Possibly mis-spelled words in DESCRIPTION: misspecification" This spelling is prefered in the literature.
+* "Possibly mis-spelled words in DESCRIPTION: misspecification".
+    This spelling is prefered in the literature.

 ## Reverse dependencies